dubsalot/vscode-container-demo/README.md

 You can also use [docker compose](https://docs.docker.com/compose/install/) to run multiple containers.
 For example, maybe your client side app is in a container and your API is in a separate container.

-You should also try the other methods of Remote development.
+You should also try the other methods of Remote development like WSL directly or SSH.
 For example, you can develop and debug your codebase in WSL2 from Windows like so:
 ```
 code --remote wsl+Ubuntu-20.04 /mnt/d/path/to/vscode-container-demo